continuoustests/BellyRub/README.md

 Just pull the source code and run deploy.sh/deploy.bat to compile it.
 You will find the complied library in the ReleaseBinaries folder.
 If you want to see how it works you can try the BellyRub.TestClient

-Just create any console/windowed .Net application and put this in your main method
+If you wnat to try writing an application with it create any console/windowed .Net application and put this in your main method
 ```C#
 using System;
 using System.IO;